Subcontracting Policy

 Improving teaching and learning

 First Intuition has robust arrangements in place to share knowledge and develop best practice in the delivery of teaching and learning.
-Through the network, feedback is collected from both employers and apprentices and shared across the group.
-Data and outcomes are monitored, and steps taken to facilitate the raising of standards across the First Intuition Group of companies.
-Each centre is a member of the FI Quality Network which meets on a monthly basis to share best practice and discuss anything relating to subcontracting.
+Throughout the Group, feedback is collected from both employers and apprentices and shared.
+Data and outcomes are monitored, and steps taken to facilitate the raising of standards across the First Intuition Group.
+Each entity is part of the Cross Group Subcontracting Committee which meets biannually and more if necessary.
+There is also a Microsoft Team for more regular communication.

-For specific learner queries First Intuition centres will contact each other accordingly.
-There will be two observations per centre in any funding year.
-One will be completed solo and the other will be a joint observation.
+For specific learner queries First Intuition entities will contact each other accordingly.
+There will be one observation per region in any funding year which could be solo or joint.
 The decision as to whether any further observations are required will be taken on a standard risk-based approach depending on observation feedback.

 Reporting

-The following will be reported to the Main from the subcontractor on a timely basis depending on learner activity:
+The following will be made available to the Main from the subcontractor depending on learner activity:

 Contingency planning

-There is an FI Network contingency plan in place for any situation that may arise which compromises delivery at a centre location.
-Each individual FI Centre also have their own business continuity policy.
+There is an FI Group contingency plan in place for any situation that may arise which compromises delivery at any location.

 Review and publication